kjhealy/zoomchattr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-zoomchattr takes a directory of Zoom chat files and parses them either individually or en masse into a tibble with one chat message per row.
+zoomchattr takes the directory of Zoom chat files that’s been accumulating on your computer for the past two years, parses them either individually or *en masse*, and makes them into a tibble with one chat message per row.

 ## Installation